TWynec/autograder-intellij-plugin/README.md

 # Server
 - Apache
 - The included index.php listens for a post request and performs operations when one is recieved.
+Replace this with your test cases.